davx8342/kodisheet/README.md

 Download kodisheet.sh, create a 'db' folder, in which you'll place your Kodi database files.
 Then create an output directory where you want to store the output files.

+Edit kodisheet.sh and change htmlout to the directory you want the output html and images to reside in.
+Then copy the kodisheet.css into that same directory.

 Then just ./kodisheet.sh and you should get some output to screen as it intergates the kodi data files and downloads cover artwork.

 # Issues